Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``lattice``
 -----------

-A simple thermodynamic model for a bulk phase, assuming a lattice of solid atoms, as :ct:`described here <LatticePhase>`.
+A simple thermodynamic model for a bulk phase, assuming an incompressible lattice of solid atoms, as :ct:`described here <LatticePhase>`.

 Additional fields: